AC1706-67/bioreceipt.ai/USER_PREFERENCES_IMPLEMENTATION_SUMMARY.md

 # User Preferences and Settings Implementation Summary

 ## Overview
-We have successfully implemented a comprehensive user preferences and settings system for the HealthyTipApp.
+We have successfully implemented a comprehensive user preferences and settings system for the BioReceipt.
 This system allows users to customize their experience across notifications, content preferences, privacy settings, display options, and accessibility features.

 ## Components Implemented